Beirut and Beyond – A 7-Day Lebanon Travel Guide

 Day 3 -4 in Lebanon: Staying in Fouha Hotel, Batroun Old Souk

 Here, I stayed at Fouha Boutique Hotel in the old souk, and it was the highlight of my visit to Lebanon.
-The plan for my time in Batroun was to simply relax and this hotel provided exactly that – a stress-free, lovely, and welcoming atmosphere to just kick back.
+The plan for my time in Batroun was to simply relax, and this hotel provided exactly that – a stress-free, lovely, and welcoming atmosphere to just kick back.

 Best guesthouses in Batroun

-FOMO took a backseat and I felt zero pressure to tick off the activities on the list of things I had seen to do in Batroun.
-PS: there are quite a few exciting things to do here.
+FOMO took a backseat, and I felt zero pressure to tick off the activities on the list of things I had seen to do in Batroun.
+PS: There are quite a few exciting things to do here.

-Instead, I enjoyed wine and delightful conversations at the Fouha Cafe and Bar with the owner and staff, I took long endless walks through the souk and the town itself and watched stunning sunsets from Our Lady of the Sea church.
+Instead, I enjoyed wine and delightful conversations at the Fouha Cafe and Bar with the owner and staff, I took long, endless walks through the souk and the town itself and watched stunning sunsets from Our Lady of the Sea church.

-It was here that I met up with my friend, who by sheer luck, was in Lebanon the same time I was!
+It was here that I met up with my friend, who by sheer luck, was in Lebanon at the same time I was!
 It was also here that I met a family who kindly invited me to their home in Beirut and a vacation home in the mountains.
 Though I ended up not visiting, I felt very grateful for their warm hospitality towards me.
 I felt this way throughout my stay in Batroun.

 Walking tour of Batroun at sunrise